 In May 2014, the FASB issued guidance that establishes the manner in which an entity recognizes the amount of revenue to which it expects to be entitled for the transfer of promised goods or services to customers.
 While the guidance will replace most existing GAAP revenue recognition guidance, the scope of the guidance excludes insurance contracts.
 The Company has reviewed its sources of revenues, and has determined that no material revenues are derived from non-insurance contracts and thus subject to the new revenue recognition guidance.
-For private companies and emerging growth companies, this guidance is effective for annual reporting periods beginning after December 15, 2017 for public business entities.
-For private for all entities.
+This guidance is effective for annual and interim reporting periods beginning after December 15, 2017 for public business entities.
+For private companies and emerging growth companies, this guidance is effective for annual reporting periods beginning after December 15, 2018 and interim periods within fiscal years beginning after December 15, 2019.
+Early adoption is permitted for all entities.
 We currently believe that this guidance will have no impact on our financial position, results of operations, or cash flows.